com-lihaoyi/scalatags/Readme.md

 ScalaTags
 =========

-ScalaTags is a small XML/HTML construction library for [Scala](http://www.scala-lang.org/) that takes fragments in plain Scala code that look like this:
+ScalaTags is a small, [fast](#Performance) XML/HTML construction library for [Scala](http://www.scala-lang.org/) that takes fragments in plain Scala code that look like this:

 ```scala
 html(